pa1rjp/react-coding-challenge/README.md

 # Stan Coding Challenge

-> Welcome to the Stan Coding Challenge!
+> Welcome to the Bolomeet Coding Challenge!

 ## Overview